blazQ/pentakey-dolores/README.md

 The project is mainly written in Python, and uses a library, [pymusicxml](https://github.com/MarcTheSpark/pymusicxml) that makes it easier to build a mxml file.

 It also features a [jupyter notebook](./notebooks/pentakey_dolores.ipynb) which can be imported in colab in order to use the model.
+If you don't want to bother going all the way and training the model from scratch, you can use pre-trained weights and skip the relevant points.
 The notebook explains how to train the neural net based on the instructions left by the thesis' authors, and how to fetch the results, by using [Darknet](https://pjreddie.com/darknet/).

 Once the results are available, using the code in this repository we can execute a series of scripts which will: